Tonywilson1211/P3_The_Movie_Quiz/README.md

 ### Acknowledgements

-- A special thanks to my mentor Gareth McGirr for his feedback and advice, especially on the documentation.
+- A special thanks to my mentor Gareth McGirr for his feedback and advice, especially on the documentation and use of .strip().
 - A thanks to the Code Institute for the great learning resources